Our History

 Equality Together Logo

 In 2017, we were lucky enough to acquire the amazing premises we have today.
-Manningham Mills community centre is located in Listers Mill.
-If you’re from Bradford you’re bound to know it as it dominates the sky line from many areas and is a huge piece of our city history. ⠀
+Manningham Mills Community Centre is in Listers Mill.
+If you’re from Bradford you’re bound to know it as it dominates the skyline from many areas and is a huge piece of our city’s history.

 Listers Mill represents our new start as a charity, a space for us to grow and develop, build our offerings and help more people than ever.
-Our centre offers and safe and social hub for people to drop in for a chat, a meeting, support and equipment or even just a quick coffee. ⠀
+Our centre offers a safe and social hub for people to drop in for support, a chat, a meeting, advice on aids and equipment and other issues, or even just a quick coffee and food in our café. ⠀

 Thank You